KenpachiKen1/NextRole/README.md

 ## Status

-Actively in development, built solo.
-No public deployment yet — run locally against your own database, AWS, and Stripe credentials.
+Actively in development, building the application solo.
+Have not yet deoployed the application will be doing so soon.

 ## License